-Opting to extend your home and enhance living space is an incredibly exciting prospect.
-With so many fantastic options now available, it can prove somewhat tricky to decide which route would best fit with your requirements.
-The most common property renovations remain the addition of either a conservatory or orangery; both of which come alongside incredibly similar selling points.
-To help you to compare styles, elements and designs, we have put together a guide to the difference between an orangery and conservatory.
+Opting to extend your home and maximise on living space is an incredibly exciting prospect.
+However, with so many fantastic options now available, it can prove somewhat tricky to determine which room type would best fit with your requirements.
+Nevertheless, there are a few property renovations which remain popular amongst homeowners, the leading choice being building a conservatory or orangery.

 Dating back as early as the 17th century, orangeries were often used as a sign of wealth, featured in the most lavish of period properties.
 Their purpose was to protect the thriving citrus trees (hence the name orangery), creating a barrier between the plants and adverse weather conditions.
 While the first orangery was designed in Italy, taking centre stage in their Renaissance Gardens, it wasn’t long before the unique architecture reached Britain.
 Both Kensington Palace and the Royal Botanic Gardens in Kew adopted the orangery approach.
 The Kensington Palace orangery was used not only to grow citrus trees for Queen Anne but also to host afternoon tea.
 The Royal Botanic Gardens in Kew, on the other hand, was named the largest greenhouse in England.
 Thanks to the delicate lines, timeless design and striking features, the orangery quickly became a ‘must-have’ in Britains most luxurious mansions.

 When considering extending your living space through the addition of an orangery or conservatory, it is imperative to determine which option best aligns with your requirements.
 Although there are many similarities between the two, there are also various differences, which make them better suited to specific types of homeowners.
-Here we compare the main differences between an orangery and a conservatory to aid your decision.
+Here we compare the main differences between an orangery and a conservatory:

 If you are hoping to maximise natural lighting, creating a bright, airy and spacious room, then a conservatory would be ideal.
 Nowadays, thanks to the advancement in architectural designs, an array of conservatory styles are available.
 For a traditional aesthetic, an Edwardian or Victorian style would be the best route.
 Whereas, for a contemporary new-build property, we would advise a more modern alternative such as a gable or lean-to.
 Conservatories are primarily used as a dining room or additional sitting room due to their open-plan approach.